kztsiab13/Bellabeats-Case-Study-Capstone-Project/README.md

 - Tableau

 ## Notes
 This project was completed as a group case study and is intended for educational and portfolio purposes.
-My primary responsibility: Daily activity data cleaning, analysis, and interpretation.
+My primary responsibilities include daily activity data cleaning, analysis, and interpretation.

 ## Author
 Katherine Thao & Group Members